AhmedKamal-41/AhmedKamal-41/README.md

 ## About Me

-- 🔭 I’m currently building projects in **Machine Learning, Data Science, and Web Development**
+- 🔭 I’m currently building projects in **Machine Learning, Data Science, and Full-Stack Development**
 - 🌱 I’m learning more about **Deep Learning, Cloud Computing, and Computer Vision**
 - 💬 Ask me about **Python, Java, SQL, React, and Web Development**
-- ⚽ Fun fact: I enjoy **soccer, coding, and building useful projects**
+- ⚽ Outside of coding, I enjoy **soccer and building useful projects**

 ---